With family like this…

 Wow.
 How tired are you of these relatives who claim to want a relationship with their estranged but famous family members, yet go to such great lengths to criticize and capitalize on their connection with them?
 In public.
 A sure-fire way to cast doubt on your sincerity.
 Michelle Obama herself referred to him as the “wayward one” of the family, which he took as a compliment and I’m positive she didn’t mean as one.

 Other statements in his book like, “Barack thought I was too white and I thought he was too black.” only throws chum to the sharks who have been swimming around his brother’s boat since his first day in the Oval Office.
 I suppose such statements about the President could be construed as some sort of latent sibling rivalry but under the circumstances, it’s very unfamily-like to give ammunition to the folks who can use it against your own brother.

 Dude had only two more years to publish whatever he wanted without jeopardizing the validity of President Obama.
 He would have gotten just as much, if not more, mileage from his book after Barack successfully completed his second term as commander-in-chief of the United States.
 Right now, Mr. Ndesandjo just comes off looking bitter, disruptive and traitorous.
 Which I’ll assume he’s knows, sells.

-He also knows he’d not have half as interesting a story to tell, if his brother was not who he was.
+He also knows he wouldn’t have half as interesting a story to tell, if his brother was not who he is.